Ben Bartlett

-Ben Bartlett is a British composer known for his numerous film and television scores, including Walking with Dinosaurs, Vera, The Tunnel and Lucky Man.
+Ben Bartlett (March 17, 1965 – 19 April 2026) was a British composer.
+He is known for film and television scores, including Walking with Dinosaurs, Vera, The Tunnel and Lucky Man.

+Background

 Working and living in London, Ben Bartlett was educated there, attending Westminster City grammar school, and Pimlico Comprehensive Special Music School.
 He received piano tuition under the noted concert pianist Albert Ferber.
 Bartlett read music at Royal Holloway College, London University, where he rubbed shoulders with the drama department, discovering composition for theatre.
 Bartlett was commissioned by the College, whilst a student, to compose and direct a musical celebrating the centenary of Royal Holloway College, performed on site in 1986 by the drama and music departments.
 He later studied composition at Guildhall School of Music and Drama, where he won the Lutoslawski prize for composition.
-Bartlett was busy composing music for TV commercials when he met Tim Haines and the BBC team devising a pioneering documentary combining 3D animated dinosaurs and 35mm film: Walking with Dinosaurs.
+Bartlett was busy composing music for television commercials when he met Tim Haines and the BBC team devising a pioneering documentary combining 3D animated dinosaurs and 35mm film: Walking with Dinosaurs.